Organization, Documentation, & AI Assistance

 - Scripts include zero-padded numbers indicating order of operations

-- Inputs / outputs share zero padded slug with source script
+- Outputs share zero padded slug with source script

 - Report file names machine sorted from least to most recent (top to bottom)